-Now Accepting 2022 Applications
+Now Accepting Applications for the NEW 2023-24 Program!

 The seminar is held at the Zekelman Holocaust Memorial Center, a world class museum in Farmington Hills, Michigan.
 Participants are able to make use of the galleries as they study content.
 Participants also collaborate every day, discussing resources and sharing strategies for powerful classroom instruction.